mariosar/mariosar.github.io/_posts/2019-10-14-react-app-with-webpack-from-scratch.md

 ```

 ## Deployment to Heroku
 Heroku is great!
 There is a free tier that allows you to test out deployment.
-Go ahead and [create](https://signup.heroku.com/) an account there.
+Go ahead and [create](https://signup.heroku.com/) an account if you don't already have one.

 Follow these basic commands and they should be enough to have your app up and running in a production environment in the cloud:

-##### Add heroku-postbuild command to your 'scripts' inside package.json
+#### Add heroku-postbuild command to your 'scripts' inside package.json
 ```
 # package.json
 {